Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

     . mv /tmp/betty /tmp/my_first_directory
 This is the script to moov a file from tmp to a new directory in tmp.

+    . rm /tmp/my_first_directory/betty
+The script to delete betty file in the directory